 If your employees work remotely or have a hybrid schedule, there may be more flexibility in creating a schedule that works for everyone.
 An article in Harvard Business Review found that working from home during the pandemic made it easier for employees to manage treatment and made absences less visible.

-Whether an employee is working in-person or from home, the WIN Companion mobile app delivers a variety of features to make the path to parenthood easier.
+Whether an employee is working in-person or from home, the WINFertility mobile app delivers a variety of features to make the path to parenthood easier.
 Members can stay organized with appointment and medication reminders and read educational materials that relate to their journey.
-Additionally, the WIN Companion app provides 24/7 access to a dedicated WIN Nurse Care Manager through the 1-click nurse call feature, making it more convenient for members to quickly access one-on-one guidance without having to disrupt their schedule.
+Additionally, the WINFertility app provides 24/7 access to a dedicated nurse care advocate through the 1-click nurse call feature, making it more convenient to quickly access one-on-one guidance without having to make additional trips to the fertility center.

 Each year, more and more companies across all industries are adding family building benefits to attract talent, improve DEI initiatives, and increase retention.
 However, when it comes time for employees to actually use those benefits, they may become overwhelmed from the physical and emotional toll of fertility treatment, causing increased stress and decreased performance.
-While many employees will lean on their family and friends for support during this time, the expert guidance of WIN’s Reproductive Behavioral Health – trained Nurse Care Managers allows members to develop healthy coping strategies that can improve their mental wellbeing along all of the ups and downs of fertility treatment.
+While many employees will lean on their family and friends for support during this time, the expert guidance of WIN’s behavioral health care advocates allows members to develop healthy coping strategies that can improve their mental wellbeing along all of the ups and downs of fertility treatment.

 Ultimately, employers who provide enhanced support by giving employees the tools they need to balance family building and work can expect to see better performance and increased loyalty.

-Click here to learn more about how WIN can provide enhanced support to your employees through the course of their entire family-building journey.
+Reach out to firstname.lastname@example.org to see how WIN can provide enhanced support to your employees through the course of their entire family building journey.